-The following is a list of recently funded COVID-19 Quick Response Research Grants.
-These grants were awarded as part of a Special Call for research on this global crisis.
+The following is a list of recently funded COVID-19 Quick Response Research.
+These were awarded as part of a Special Call for research on this global crisis.
 Within three months of completing data collection, researchers submit an abstract and 10-page report detailing their preliminary findings.
 Completed reports are available on the Quick Response Reports page.

 Enhancing Our Healthcare Heroes’ Overall Well-Being: Balancing Patient Health, Personal Risk, and Family Responsibilities during the COVID-19 Pandemic